howardtse2005/COMP3314_Group8/README.md

 ## Potential Improvements

-Additional time would enable the following enhancements, categorized into methodological and architectural improvements:
+Additional time would enable the following improvements:

-### 5.1 Methodological Enhancements

 #### Cross-Validation
 - Implement k-fold cross-validation for robust performance estimates and confidence intervals